whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-30-Victorias-Secret-Pink-Nation-Free-Socks-Mug-Cooler-Coupon.md

 * Clearance (items with prices ending in $.99), gift cards, gift wrap & kits, store and previous purchases do not qualify toward offer eligibility.
 <br>

-<H2><i class="icon-exclamation-sign"></i> You can get both FREEBIES with a single purchase, just make sure you have at least $65 in your purchase/cart, include a swim item and a PINK item and the coupon codes should work.
-I got both FREE items today by purchasing in-store so I can vouch for it!</H2>
+<H2><i class="icon-exclamation-sign"></i> You can get both FREEBIES with a single purchase!</H2>

+<big>Just make sure you have at least $65 in your purchase/cart, include a swim item and a PINK item and the coupon codes should work.
+I got both FREE items today by purchasing in-store so I can vouch for it!</big>

 <big>Don't you just love getting FREE stuff?
 I do!!!</big>